smorrrs/Desperados-III-Resources/general_tech.md

 * You can't activate FF for ~2 seconds after leaving showdown mode (unless it automatically resumes from being toggled on before entering a time pause off Showdown).

+## Camera Movement
+* Double press your character's number key (1: Cooper, 2: McCoy, etc) to slide the camera to their location
+* Click the minimap to snap the camera to any location without a camera slide

+When a map isn’t yet fully revealed, you can still access some things just off the edge of the screen you’re not otherwise able to by rotating your camera to specific angles.

 ## Cutscene Progression
 Enemies always start in the same spots when a level is loaded, and most enemies will progress along their routes as cutscenes play.
 When using in-game time, let cutscenes play until enemies are at the best positioning for you.
 A few enemies start in the same place regardless of when a cutscene is skipped.